thedalles77/USB_Laptop_Keyboard_Controller/Example_Touchpads/Readme.txt

-This code can be used on the Teensy LC and 4.0 but they need a level translator if connected to a 5 volt touchpad.
+The Teensy LC, 4.0, and 4.1 need level translators on the clock and data signals when connected to a 5 volt touchpad.
-The Touchpad_3p2.ino code sets up the touchpad to be in remote mode so that the Teensy can poll it after finishing the keyboard scan.
+The Touchpad_Remote_mode.ino code sets up the touchpad to be in remote mode so that the Teensy can poll it after finishing the keyboard scan.
 The Touchpad_Stream_mode.ino code sets up the touchpad to be in Stream Mode so it sends data when ever it detects finger movement.
 ADB_Trackball.ino will read an Apple Data Bus trackball and send the results as USB mouse commands.
 Fujitsu_Ergotrac.ino uses the ADC in the Teensy 3.2 to read the X and Y capacitive sensor.